Cell structure teaching resources

-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about plant and animal cells (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about plant and animal cells including specialised cells (GCSE and Key Stage 3)

 GCSE activity labelling plant and animal cells.
 Students label plant and animal cells.
 They consider which organelles are shared between plants, animals and fungi.
 Students imagine what the common ancestor of all three groups could have looked like.
 (PDF)